A first look into the carbon footprint of federated learning: Quantifying CO e emissions

 where $\mathbb{1}_{\{Clt_{i,j}\}}$ is the indicator function indicating if client $i$ is chosen for training at round $j$, $t_i$ the wall clock time per round and $e_{clt,i}$ the power of client $i$.

-It is important to note that other hardware components may also be responsible for energy consumption, such as RAM or HDD.
+Hardware components, such as system memory and storage, are also responsible for energy consumption.
 According to \citet{hodak2019towards}, one may expect a variation of around $10\%$ while considering these parameters.
 However, they are also highly dependent on the infrastructure considered and the device distribution that is unfortunately unavailable.
+We exclude the energy costs of powering such components since they account for a small portion of the total energy consumption during training. \\

-\textbf{The particular case of cooling in centralized training.} Cooling in datacenters accounts for up to $40\%$ of the total energy consumed \citep{capozzoli2015cooling}.
+\textbf{The particular case of cooling in centralized training.} Cooling in data centers accounts for up to $40\%$ of the total energy consumed \citep{capozzoli2015cooling}.
 While this parameter does not exist for FL, it is crucial to consider it when estimating the cost of centralized training.
-Such estimation is particularly challenging as it depends on the datacenter efficiency.
-To this extent, we propose to use the Power Usage Effectiveness (PUE) ratio.
+Such estimation is particularly challenging as it depends on the data center efficiency.
+To this extent, we consider the use of Power Usage Effectiveness (PUE) ratio.
 As reported in the \textit{2019 Data Center Industry Survey Results} \citep{UptimeInstitute}, the world average PUE for the year 2019 is $1.67$.
 As expected, observed PUE strongly varies depending on the considered company.
 For instance, \textit{Google} declares a comprehensive trailing twelve-month PUE ratio of $1.11$ \citep{Google} compared to $1.2$ and $1.125$ for \textit{Amazon} \citep{AWS} and \textit{Microsoft} \citep{Microsoft} respectively.
-Therefore, Eq. (\ref{eq:energy_fl}) is extended to centralized training as:
+We also report a PUE ratio of a University-scale cluster (Avignon University, France) as an example.
+The PUE ratio is reported to be $1.55$ for a cluster containing $17$ computing nodes with $4$ to $8$ GPUs each.
+Therefore, Eq. (\ref{eqenergy_fl}) is adapted to centralized training setting as:

-with $e_{center}$ the power combining both GPUs and CPUs in centralized training setup, and $t$ stands for the total training time.
-In addition, the cost of transferring the model parameters from the RAM to the VRAM is negligible.
+with $e_{center}$ representing the power combining both GPUs and CPUs in a centralized training setup, and $t$ stands for the total training time.